How to buy Virgin Money (VUK) shares in Australia

-Virgin Money UK PLC is a banks-regional business based in Australia.
-Virgin Money shares (VUK) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars. and has a market cap (total outstanding shares value) of $3.5 billion.
+Virgin Money is a banks - regional business based in Australia.
+Virgin Money shares (VUK) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Virgin Money has a trailing 12-month revenue of around $1.5 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Virgin Money